cypress-io/github-action/README.md

 ### Project ID and Record Key

 To record the project needs `projectId` and `recordKey`.

-Typically this value is saved in the [Cypress Configuration File](https://docs.cypress.io/guides/references/configuration#Configuration-File).
-If you want to avoid this, pass the `projectId` using an environment variable:
+Typically, the `projectId` is stored in the [Cypress Configuration File](https://docs.cypress.io/guides/references/configuration#Configuration-File), while the `recordKey` is set as a [CLI parameter](https://docs.cypress.io/guides/guides/command-line#cypress-run-record-key-lt-record-key-gt).
+If you want to avoid this, both the `projectId` and `recordKey` can be provided as environment variables using [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ```yml
 name: Cypress tests